MayankVikash/mayankvikash.in/posts/multiplication-table-in-java/index.md

  - Published on 4 October, 2022
  - Last updated Oct 4, 2022

-In this post, I am going to show you how to take input from the user to calculate and display the multiplication table of the given number from 1 to 10.
+Ever wondered how to take input from the user to calculate and display the multiplication table of the given number from 1 to 10?

+Let write a program in Java to perform this task.

 This program can be solved by 2 methods, first one is long and time-consuming whereas the second one needs fewer lines of code but it is not beginners friendly.